LibrariesHacked/librarieshacked.github.io/_posts/2021-10-25-freedom-of-information.md

 2. An online form distributed to library services at the end of this financial year.
 This will include questions that currently exist - with relevant additions from the working group.
 All parties will promote this to library services across the UK.
 3. Responses to this form will automatically become open data - library services will be able to submit updates/corrections which will be recorded in a log of changes to the data.
 4. Staff and public workshops will give opportunities to analyse and discuss the data.
-5. Any third parties can use the data to continue commercial products e.g. CIPFA
+5. Third parties can use the data to provide new or existing commercial products e.g. CIPFA

 Many libraries have shown wiling to adjust their normal process.
 But heads of service need to get together for a combined and sector-led approach.